urlicht/CeNeuroVAE/README.md

 ceneurovae implements a configurable VAE for sequential data.
 Core ideas:

-- Encoder compresses input sequences to a low-dimensional latent vector z.
+- Encoder compresses input sequences to a low-dimensional latent vector z per time.
 - A probabilistic latent prior (N(0, I)) and a learned posterior q(z|x) are used.
-- Decoder reconstructs sequences from z (optionally conditioned with positional encodings).
+- Decoder reconstructs sequences from z.
 - Loss is reconstruction term (MSE / Huber) + KL divergence; KL weight can be scheduled to prevent posterior collapse.

 ---